-AT's safety work programme includes the delivery and implementation of safety improvements and upgrades at priority locations, including high risk roads, intersections and pedestrian crossings.
+AT's safety work programme includes the delivery and implementation of safety improvements and upgrades high risk roads, intersections and pedestrian crossings.

 A range of safety improvement works have been undertaken in 2021/22, including in St Heliers town centre and the Manurewa residential area.
 Work in the Mission Bay town centre is also underway.